New South Wales Rural Fire Service: Recognition

 Since its formation, the NSW Rural Fire Service and its personnel have been recognised in a variety of ways.

 Internal Honours and Awards

 Commissioner's Award for Valour

-Since 2000, the following three firefighters have been awarded the Commissioner's Medal of Valour – the highest internal award – for "acts of conspicuous courage involving exceptional bravery under circumstances of great peril where there has been a clear and significant risk to life."
+Since 2000, the following four firefighters have been awarded the Commissioner's Medal of Valour – the highest internal award – for "acts of conspicuous courage involving exceptional bravery under circumstances of great peril where there has been a clear and significant risk to life."